micheleangioni/multi-language/README.md

 ## Introduction

-Multi Language is a [Laravel 4](http://laravel.com) package which handles the localization.
+Multi Language is a [Laravel](http://laravel.com) package which handles the localization.
 It acts as a wrapper for the laravel localization package and lets ease translation of your default lang files into new languages.

+**WARNING** : The Laravel 4 version is not maintained anymore.

 ## Installation